streamlet-dev/tributary/README.md

 # Installation
-Install from pip:
+Install with pip:

 `pip install tributary`

+or with conda:

+`conda install -c conda-forge tributary`

-or from source
+or from source:

 `python setup.py install`

+Note: If installing from source or with pip, you'll also need [Graphviz itself](https://www.graphviz.org/download/) if you want to visualize the graph using the `.graphviz()` method.

 # Stream Types
 Tributary offers several kinds of streams: